OpenAEV-Platform/docs/docs/usage/inject-result.md

 ### Overview

-The first screen displayed when you click on a specific inject exectuded (Atomic testing or Simulation)  is a breakdown of your security posture against this test.
+The first screen displayed when you click on a specific inject executed (Atomic testing or Simulation)  is a breakdown of your security posture against this test.

 Results are broken down into: